Cortisol Illness. If you want to know why cortisol makes you sick, then this article can help.

 Number three, you want to reprogram your hypothalamic pituitary adrenal axis.
 Remember the hypothalamus is the master, the maestro of all your hormones.
 It tells the pituitary gland, which is the middle manager, what to do.
 In the case of the adrenals, the hypothalamus produces that big hormone, proopiomelanocortin, which then becomes a cortico releasing factor, which then tells the pituitary gland to release ACTH, which tells the adrenals to release cortisol.

-It is a negative feedback system, so that if the cortisol levels are low, your ACTH levels are high and vice versa.
+It is a negative feedback system so that if the cortisol levels are low, your ACTH levels are high and vice versa.
 So what you want to do is retrain that HPA axis, and calming the nighttime cortisol.
-Retraining your daytime cortisol is part of it, but if you don not support your hypothalamus through this process, you are going to keep yo-yo-ing back with this adrenal dysfunction and cortisol all over the place, making you sick.
-Balance out your hypothalamus, support it with Genesis Gold, and that will allow your body to start to get into balance and your cortisol levels to stay nice and even.
+Retraining your daytime cortisol is part of it, but if you do not support your hypothalamus through this process, you are going to keep yo-yo-ing back with this adrenal dysfunction and cortisol all over the place, making you sick.
+Balance out your hypothalamus, support it with Genesis Gold®, and that will allow your body to start to get into balance and your cortisol levels to stay nice and even.